Gastroscopy – The Procedure Explained

 This is a local anaesthetic spray which numbs the back of the throat.
 It has an effect very much like a dental injection.

-If you choose to have only throat spray you can go home on your own almost immediately after the procedure.
-You are allowed to drive and may carry on as normal, but must not eat or drink for about an hour afterwards until the sensation in your throat is back to normal.
+If you choose to have only throat spray, you can go home on your own almost immediately after the procedure.
+You are allowed to drive and may carry on as normal but must not eat or drink for about an hour afterwards until the sensation in your throat is back to normal.
 You will be given more detailed instructions after the procedure.

 Intravenous conscious sedation

-Please note if you have sedation into the vein, you will need someone to accompany you home and stay for at least 4 hours and if possible overnight.
-You are not allowed to take part in the following activities for 24 hours afterwards:
+Please note if you have sedation into the vein, you will need someone to accompany you home and stay for at least 4 hours and if possible, overnight.
+You should not take public transport after having sedation and will not be able to drive yourself home.

-• drink alcohol
+• drink alcohol or take recreational drugs

 • sign legally binding documents